Bumpy Orange Gorgonian, Eugorgia aurantiaca

-Bumpy Orange Gorgonian, Eugorgia aurantica.
+Bumpy Orange Gorgonian, Eugorgia aurantiaca.
 Provided by the commercial fishermen of the greater Los Cabos area, Baja California Sur, July 2009.
 Size: 15 cm (5.9 inches).

-Bumpy Orange Gorgonian, Eugorgia aurantica.
+Bumpy Orange Gorgonian, Eugorgia aurantiaca.
 Coral provided by the commercial fishermen of the Greater Los Cabos area, Baja California Sur, June 2009.
 Size: 18 cm (7.1 inches).

-Morphology: The Bumpy Orange Gorgonian, is a branching, tree-like shallow-water coral, characterized by their orange color with white polyps and very bumpy branches and short side branches.
-They reach a maximum of 80 cm (2 feet 7 inches) in height.
-The stems and branches have a single skeleton that attaches to the rocky substrate via a single holdfast.
+Morphology: The Bumpy Orange Gorgonian, is a branching, tree-like, shallow-water coral.
+They are characterized by their orange color with white polyps, very bumpy branches, and short side branches.
+The stems and branches have a skeleton that attaches to the rocky substrate via a single holdfast.
 They branch laterally near the base, but not in single planes; toward the top they branch pinnately.
+Bumpy Orange Gorgonians reach a maximum of 80 cm (2 feet 7 inches) in height.
+The Bumpy Orange Gorgonian can be easily confused with the Red Gorgonian, Eugorgia daniana, which has more elongated branches that lack bumps.

-Habitat and Distribution: The Bumpy Orange Gorgonian is found off-shore in clean, plankton-rich waters at depths up to 30 m (100 feet) in rocky sub-tidal zones.
-In Mexican coastal waters of the Pacific Ocean they range from Guerrero Negro southward along the central and southwest coasts of Baja, and throughout the Sea of Cortez.
+Habitat and Distribution: The Bumpy Orange Gorgonian is found attached to rocks and other hard substrates.
+They live off-shore in clean, plankton-rich, waters at depths up to 30 m (100 feet).
+Bumpy Orange Gorgonians are a subtropical to tropical Eastern Pacific species that are found in all Mexican waters of the Pacific Ocean with the exception that they are absent from north of Guerrero Negro, Baja California, along the central and northwest coasts of the Baja Peninsula.

 Diet: The Bumpy Orange Gorgonian is a nocturnal filter feeder with each polyp being equipped with eight tentacles that are used to catch plankton and other types of organic matter found in the currents.